Woke Up with a Toothache? Don’t Ignore These Red Flags!

 When you come in with a toothache, here’s what to expect:

-1. Evaluation & X-rays – We’ll perform a thorough exam and take X-rays to identify the source of the pain.
+• Evaluation & X-rays – We’ll perform a thorough exam and take digital X-rays to identify the source of the pain.

-2. Diagnosis – Based on what we find, we’ll explain the cause and walk you through your treatment options.
+• Diagnosis – Based on our findings, we’ll explain the cause and walk you through your treatment options.

-4. Follow-Up Plan – Some issues may require a return visit (e.g., root canal, crown), but we’ll schedule those promptly.
+• Follow-Up Plan – Some issues may require a return visit (e.g., a root canal or a crown), but we’ll schedule them promptly.

 Don’t Wait Until It Gets Worse